Rashmisingh-18/Sliding-Window-Problems/README.md

   1) Max Sum Subarray of window size k
   2) First Nagative integer in every window of size k
   3) Count Occurences of anagram
+  4) Max of all Subarrays of window size k